 He was appointed Queen’s Counsel in 2018.
 He was appointed as a Deputy High Court Judge in 2021 assigned to the Family Division.
 He was previously appointed a Recorder of the Family Court in 2016.
 As a judge, he hears both financial remedy and children cases (both public and private law) in London and on the South Eastern Circuit.

 Nicholas qualified as an arbitrator in 2016.
-He has to date been appointed as arbitrator in nine cases and has written five awards (three settled and one is ongoing).
-He has undertaken arbitrations on paper and also by way of conventional hearings both at his chambers in London and elsewhere.
-He is happy to for the parties to take part via video-link or by Skype if this is more convenient.
+He has to date been appointed as arbitrator in 24 cases and has written 17 awards (four having settled and three are ongoing).
+He has also been retained on a further four cases which settled before his appointment was formalised.
+Nicholas has undertaken arbitrations by way of conventional hearings (both at his chambers and elsewhere) and also on paper.
+‘Remote’ conventional hearings (if preferred) can be arranged via Zoom, Microsoft Teams, Lifesize, and/or Skype.